-This air conditioner has a 14 SEER rating (Seasonal Energy Efficiency Ratio).
-This 14 SEER system exceeds normal standards and is expected to be around 30% - 40% more efficient to operate than previous air conditioners that had a 10 SEER minimum rating.
-It will cost approximately 30% - 40% less to cool your home, a significant energy savings.
+This air conditioner has a 13 SEER rating (Seasonal Energy Efficiency Ratio).
+This 13 SEER system should be approximately 25% - 30% more efficient to operate than previous air conditioners that had a 10 SEER minimum rating.
+This means that it will cost approximately 25% - 30% less to cool your home, a significant energy savings.
+The 13 SEER minimum rating requirement began in January 2006.

-- The AC unit appears serviceable during this limited visual inspection and test; the delivery temps were 58 degrees and the return air temps were 70 degrees with a return air differential of 12 degrees. - AGING EQUIPMENT BUDGET FOR REPLACEMENT: Due to the advanced age of this AC unit, client should budget for replacement soon which is expected to be a major expense.
+• AGING EQUIPMENT - BUDGET FOR REPLACEMENT: Due to the advanced age of this AC unit, client should budget for replacement soon which is expected to be a major expense.
 Based on the available manufacturing date on the equipment, the AC unit is at or past the normal expected lifespan of 12-15 years.